 Domestic Policy Internship

 Domestic Policy interns are typically matched with the analyst group working on an issue of particular importance and/or interest to them.
-During their time here, interns’ primary responsibilities may include: web-based research in their issue area, compilation and analysis of data and data trends, organizational work for the Domestic Policy team as a whole, and preparatory work for events.
-Interns are also encouraged to take full advantage of the many events at American Progress as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.
+Interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
+They are involved in all core activities of the team and are assigned day-to-day activities to help integrate them into the work.
+Responsibilities may include: web-based research and writing in their issue area, compilation and analysis of data and data trends, and support for policy events.
+Interns are also encouraged to take full advantage of the many events at American Progress, as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.